astroidmail/astroid/README.md

   </a>

 ## design and user interface goals
-* (keyboard)    fully operatable by keyboard only - but accept mouse clicks
+* (done    )    fully operatable by keyboard only - but accept mouse clicks
 *               lightweight.
 * (partly done) base interface on sup, but allow buffers to be dragged out or separated as windows so that multiple views/buffers can be